mleary/leary_ai/README.md

 - TBD

+## deployment

+There is a github workflow setup to kick off a build and release process to Azure when PRs go to `main` branch.
+It ignores changes to README and other files not tied to dev work.

 ## setup
 This is a streamlit app that I am hosting in Azure via an app service.  to run locally, you will need to: